 Change your habits, not your goals

-When you see, you can’t reach your goals, every time you set it for, don’t worry, you are not the only person on the earth.
-If by all means, you have set the goals keeping all SMART criteria, (S – Specific, M – Measurable, A – Attainable, R – Relevant, T – Time-bound), in mind, and still you can’t reach.
-What to do?
-Use a simple formula, keep trying, don’t worry, be happy!
+When you see, you can’t reach your goals, every time you set it, don’t worry, you are not the only person on the earth.
+If by all means, you have set the goals keeping all SMART criteria, (S – Specific, M – Measurable, A – Attainable, R – Relevant, T – Time-bound), in mind, and still you can’t reach them, what to do?
+Use a simple formula, keep trying, don’t worry, and be happy!

 Remember, you get ultimate happiness from your habits, not by reaching your goals.

 It is natural to feel delighted when you achieve your goals, but if these feelings do not last throughout your life, they are nothing more than a fleeting reaction to your accomplishments.

 Remember, you get a tremendous amount of joy from habits like walking every day, helping needy people, and appreciating people who put effort to do some tasks.
 This joy is long-lasting and will stay with you forever.

 We are made up of our habits.
 Our habits are developed by our daily repeated actions.
 We cultivate our habits through our surroundings, our interests, and our desire to achieve something.
 When we build our habits, in turn, our habits start building our “self”.
 Focus more on your habits, not on your goals.